danli-ds/danliIDEA.github.io/CV/index.md

 ### Education

-Ph.D., Media, Technology, and Society, 2014
+- Ph.D., Media, Technology, and Society, Northwestern University, 2014

-Northwestern University

-M.A., Mass Communication, 2005
+- M.A., Mass Communication, Marquette Unviersity, 2005

-Marquette Unviersity

-B.A., Journalism, 2002

-Huazhong University of Science and Technology
+- B.A., Journalism, Huazhong University of Science and Technology, 2002

 ### Employment